costoffreedom/costoffreedom-book/book/affordances/queering.md

-April 2014, she was shot down by unidentified gunmen while coming back from the seminar she had just hosted at T2F, examining issues and triggering awareness about people who had disappeared in Baluchistan, a province of northern Pakistan.
+April 2014, she was shot down by unidentified gunmen while coming back from the seminar she had just hosted at T2F, examining issues and triggering awareness about people who had disappeared in Baluchistan, a province of northern Pakistan.</p>

-A year after her death, we had the desire to express our solidarity online and off-line, as a network of feminist spaces for resistance, being transnationals and postcolonialists.
+<p>A year after her death, we had the desire to express our solidarity
+online and off-line, as a network of feminist spaces for resistance, being transnationals and postcolonialists.
 Furthermore, this event allowed us to more clearly define our network of solidarity.
 We do